Cheyenne

 Language

-English is the primary language spoken in Cheyenne, Wyoming.
+English is the predominant language spoken in Cheyenne, Wyoming.

 Cost Of Living

-The cost of living in Cheyenne is slightly below the national average, making it an affordable place to live.
-Housing costs are moderate, while healthcare and transportation expenses are also reasonable compared to other U.S. cities.
+The cost of living index in Cheyenne, Wyoming is slightly below the national average, making it an affordable place to live compared to other U.S. cities.

 Other